Enjoy a delicious and easy to make Mexican Kale Salad with Chili-Lime Vinaigrette!

 Of course, a lazy day in the park wouldn’t be complete without a picnic!
 Now, I’m a huge fan of taco salad (the kind with crushed Doritos), but it’s not exactly healthy.
 So I did a little experimenting and created a Mexican Kale Salad with a Chili-Lime Vinaigrette.
 It’s the perfect thing for a lazy weekend picnic.

 This isn’t your typical kale salad.
 Have you ever had one with tough, chewy bits of kale?
 Sure, it’s healthy, but it’s not exactly enjoyable to eat.
-I think that’s what my husband was expecting when I told him what was on the menu!
+I think that’s what my husband was expecting when I told him this Mexican Kale Salad with Chili-Lime Vinaigrette was on the menu!

 There are a few tricks to an enjoyable kale salad.
 First, I like to use lacinato, or “dinosaur,” kale, which isn’t as tough as curly kale.
 Next, toss the kale with a little olive and salt.
 This softens up the leaves and breaks down their waxy coating.
 Finally, instead of just tossing the vinaigrette with the kale, use your hands hands and massage it in.
 Yes, it’s a little strange, but it makes big difference.

 My husband was pleasantly surprised by this Mexican Kale Salad, and I think you will be, too!
 It’s full of flavor and filled fresh veggies and other healthy ingredients.
 The Chili-Lime Vinaigrette is sweet and mildly spicy, and it adds just enough richness to the salad.
 Give it a try for you next picnic.

 - 1 bunch lacinato, or "dinosaur," kale

 - 3 tbsp. lime juice (about 2 limes)